WICG/display-locking/explainers/update-rendering.md

 this feature would be a no-op in a majority of cases.
 For instance, having `renderPriority` on a visible, on screen, element would not have to do any work since the rendering state of such an element is already kept up to date.
+(Note that it is an [open question](https://github.com/WICG/display-locking/issues/202) whether the behavior of visible elements with `renderPriority` should cause asynchronous updates)

 We're proposing this feature as an enhancement for the `content-visibility` CSS property.
 For example, when `content-visibity: hidden` property is applied to